2024 Best Colleges for Petroleum Engineering in Alaska

 University of Alaska Fairbanks is the most expensive university for majoring in Petroleum Engineering based on the Department of Education tuition data.
 On average, students pay $5,674 to attend University of Alaska Fairbanks.

-- Best Petroleum Engineering Programs in California
+Best Petroleum Engineering Programs by State